 Documenting openness

 One of the aesthetic tendencies in the 1960s which has an impact on the current discussion was the introduction of chance and openness in musical works.
-In the famous text The Open Work Umberto Eco (Eco, 1968) found new tendencies in works by modernist masters Luciano Berio and Pierre Boulez among others.
+In the famous book Opera aperta Umberto Eco (Eco, 1968) found new tendencies in works by modernist masters Luciano Berio and Pierre Boulez among others.
 These works introduced the idea that part of the construction of the work was left for the interpreter to do, even in some rare cases in active collaboration with the audience.
-The more radical version of the open work, seen in the work by Henri Pousseur, is labeled by Eco as a work-in-movement: “It invites us to identify inside the category of ‘open’ works a further, more restricted classification of works which can be defined as ‘works in movement’, because they characteristically consist of unplanned or physically incomplete structural units.” (ibid., p.
-22) A work-in-movement is a latent, or prospective, possibility rather than a fact, yet to be realized, whose authenticity lies not in the intentions of the composer but rather in the collaboration between the different agents involved in its creation.
+The more radical version of the open work, seen in the work by Henri Pousseur, is labeled by Eco as a work-in-movement: ‘It invites us to identify inside the category of “open” works a further, more restricted classification of works which can be defined as “works in movement”, because they characteristically consist of unplanned or physically incomplete structural units.’
+(Eco, 1968, p.
+22) A work-in-movement is a latent, or prospective, possibility rather than a fact, yet to be realised, whose authenticity lies not in the intentions of the composer but rather in the collaboration between the different agents involved in its creation.
 (Eco, 1968; Frisk, 2008)

-Departing from Eco’s reasoning in The Open Work, Swedish guitarist Stefan Östersjö and I developed an artistic method that leaned strongly on the idea of the work as a continuously developing field of possibilities in our collaboration on my composition Repetition Repeats all other Repetitions.
+Departing from Eco’s reasoning in Opera aperta, Swedish guitarist Stefan Östersjö and I developed an artistic method that leaned strongly on the idea of the work as a continuously developing field of possibilities in our collaboration on my composition Repetition repeats all other repetitions.
 Originally conceived of as a fairly traditional contemporary piece for instrument and electronics it advanced into what may be called a work-in-movement.
 The identity of this work is located in change rather than fixity.
-In short, the composition invites interpreters to create their own version of the work out of an assembly of segments that could be combined in a number of different manners (Frisk, Coessens, and Östersjö, 2014).
+In short, the composition invites interpreters to create their own version of the work out of an assembly of segments that could be combined in a number of different manners (Frisk, Coessens and Östersjö, 2014).
 In a few articles published early in the process we discuss how our view on the work developed in the process (Frisk and Östersjö, 2006a; Frisk and Östersjö, 2006b).

-The development of Repetition Repeats all other Repetitions coincided with the development of the documentation database for the Integra project mentioned above.
+The development of Repetition repeats all other repetitions coincided with the development of the documentation database for the Integra project mentioned above.
 It allowed for rethinking both what an appropriate score could look like for a work-in-movement, but also how the process of creating and developing such a piece could be documented.
 Though the piece originally had a fairly detailed musical score there is a large number of additional data that is of great importance for the reading.
 Had these segments of data only consisted of written instructions in musical notation the challenge of creating this particular work’s documentation may have been slightly easier.
 However, for a work-in-movement to work as such the documentation needs to contain not only all previous versions and their modes of construction, but also all the different parts in terms of electronic sounds (sound files, software for interaction, DSP processes for altering the acoustic sounds, etc.).
-Once the concept of documenting all past performances and all related data first surfaced, the way forward, it appeared, was in finding methods to defy the propagating level of noise as the archive grows bigger.12
+Once the concept of documenting all past performances and all related data first surfaced, the way forward, it appeared, was in finding methods to defy the propagating level of noise as the archive grows bigger.